Welcome to the Rigging Dojo FAQ

-A: As long as you preregistered you will be placed on our waiting list for the next available session.
+A: As long as you registered and request a hold on registration you will be placed on our waiting list for the next available session.
 The wait list is priority based where existing students wanting to continue with another session get first choice and then students on the waiting list are added based on registration order and session date selected.

 Q: What makes Rigging Dojo different?

 A: Every aspect of our service is built on the relationships between student and Mentor as well as student to student.
 We designed our personal learning site around a customized social networking software.
 Students and mentors can network and share with each other including following updates like Twitter or Facebook, while still receiving private training and share their latest work, inspirations or ask for help in our Campus Lounge discussion area.

 After the course is finished, students are allowed continued access to their training session for review and can continue using the open areas of the school site.
 If a student enrolls for another personal course they will then be assigned a mentor and training will continue in their “virtual private classroom” keeping all material in one easy to find location.

 Q: Will I have homework and be graded?

 A: Mentors do assign work to be completed for review and critique in order to help the student improve.
 Assignments can include but are not limited to a mix of production-like problem solving and tutorials to complete and then uploaded for review.
 You are responsible for creating work and asking questions in order to have feedback from your Mentor.